Taxi minutes

 |---|---|---|---|

-| Default taxi minutes | Integer | 10 (per side) | One side of the flight.
-Symmetric application at start and end means the total subtracted per log is double this value (i.e. 20 minutes by default).
+| Default taxi minutes | Integer | 0 | One side of the flight (taxi-out and taxi-in are prefilled symmetrically).
+0 means the prefill applies no offset.
 Constrained to 0–30 by a database check. |

 Behaviour rules